francojreyes/election/README.md

 - One of the candidates won another role that they preferenced higher

 ## Generating the CSVs
-There is a script `extract.py` that takes in the file name of a Qualtrics export CSV and creates a directory of the same name containing separate CSVs for each role.
+There is a script `extract.py` that takes in the file name of a Qualtrics export CSV and creates a directory of the same name containing separate CSVs for each role to be used with the simulator.
 For example:
 ```
 python3 extract.py ~/Downloads/DevSoc_2025_AGM_Election_September_29_2024_12.26.csv
 ```